TechnicallyPhillyGroups/technicallyphillygroups.github.com/agile-culture-conf-sponsors.md

 TOP NE CORRIDOR AGILE MANAGEMENT CONFERENCE
 ===========================================
 Technically Philly Groups (TPG) has partnered with the Agile NE Corridor, Agile Philly, Agile Conferences Inc., Agile Boston, and Agile Connecticut to run this event.
-TPG has turned out over a hundred participants per month for the last year running at various events, and this is the culmination of our outreach.
+TPG alone has turned out over a hundred participants per month for the last year running at various events, and this is the culmination of our outreach.
 Anyone who knows that the new wave of management requires better facilitation skills will appreciate this event!

 SPONSORSHIP LEVELS
 ==================

+Note:

 PLATINUM
 ========